sirikon/servitor/README.md

 ### Important technical details

-Jobs are executed with the same environment and user used to start servitor.
+Jobs are executed with the same environment and user used to start Servitor.
 For example: Starting Servitor with the `root` user means that the jobs execute as `root` aswell, without limitations.
 Plan accordingly.

 Servitor exposes an HTTP API through a UNIX socket on `<working_directory>/servitor.sock`.
 Servitor implements no authentication nor authorization of any kind, which means that a process that can communicate with `servitor.sock` can do anything that the API allows, unrestricted.
 This socket is created with the permissions `770` to limit the access to the same user and group executing Servitor.